Home History Wrexham Central Arcade: A Retrospective (part two)

 “James Mitchell (ten), was charged with having stolen nine whistles of the value of 1d each.
 Robert John Smith, draper, who carries on business in the butchers’ market, stated that he locked his shop, which was at the bottom of the Central Arcade, on the night of the 13th inst.

-When he opened it again on the following Monday he found nine whistles, had been stolen, He gave information to the police, as there had been a great deal of pilfering of late.
-PC Watkins deposed to having seen defendant on the 22nd inst.
+When he opened it again on the following Monday, he found nine stolen whistles.
+He gave the information to the police, as there had been a great deal of pilfering of late.
+PC Watkins was deposed to having seen the defendant on the 22nd inst.

 In answer to witness, defendant admitted having stolen three whistles.
 John Maloney, eight years of age, residing in Pentefelin, proved having received four.